nextflow-io/nextflow/docs/process.rst

    receiver.view { "Received: $it" }

-Valid output values are value literals, input values identifiers, variables accessible in the process scope and value expressions.
+Valid output values are value literals, input value identifiers, variables accessible in the process scope and value expressions.
 For example::

     process foo {